-This word is set by the User with the address of the first BCCB to be executed when Bit 0 of the Root BC CSR is set to one (1) by the user.
+This word is set by the user with the address of the first BCCB to be executed when Bit 0 of the Root BC CSR is set to one (1) by the user.
 This word is read by the PE only when Bit 0 of the Root BC CSR has been set to one (and the BC is currently halted).

-Root Current Transmission BC Control Block Pointer: W: 0x0104
+Root Current Transmission BC Control Block Pointer: R: 0x0104

 This word is set by the PE whenever the next BCCB is sequenced for execution.
 The User can read this word to see where the BC transmission sequence is currently located.
-If the BC is stopped by User, this register will contain the address of the last BCCB.
-When the PE halts transmission (due to end of chain - null pointer in the last BCCB Head Pointer, frame overflow option, error halt option or Root BC CSR Start/Stop Bit being cleared to zero), then this value will be set to 0x00000000.
+If the BC is stopped for any reason, this value will be set to 0x00000000.

 Bit 1 of the Root BC CSR (described next) is set to one when ALL BC processing has completed - this bit should be read by the user to clearly see when the PE has finished BC processing.